-RgcGetAttr extracts an attribute from an item.

-char \ RgcGetAttr(Item, ItemLen, AttrNo, Data, DataLen)

-char \ Data;

-int \ DataLen;
+Purpose RgcGetAttr extracts an attribute from an item.
+Synopsis char RgcGetAttr(Item, ItemLen, AttrNo, Data, DataLen) char Item; int ItemLen; int AttrNo; char Data; Parameters int DataLen; Item A pointer to a buffer containing the item.
+ItemLen The length of the item in the Item buffer.
 AttrNo The number of the required attribute.
 Data A pointer to a buffer in which the contents of the attribute will be returned.
 If this pointer is null, the function allocates a buffer using the malloc() function.

-DataLen A pointer to a variable in which the length of the specified attributewill

-The RgcGetAttr function returns a pointer to the buffer containing the required attribute.
+A pointer to a variable in which the length of the specified attribute will be returned.
+Return value The RgcGetAttr function returns a pointer to the buffer containing the required attribute.
 If the specified attribute is not found, the function returns a null pointer and the DataLen parameter is set to zero.

-The user is responsible for freeing any buffers allocated by this function.

-If you supply a buffer in which to return the data, you must ensure that it is large enough.
-You can do this by first calling RgcFindAttr to obtain the length of the data.
+Remarks The user is responsible for freeing any buffers allocated by this function. nich to return the data, you must ensure can do this by first calling RgcFindAttr to ta.

-${\bf RgcGetNumAttr,\,RgcGetSubValue,\,RgcGetValue.}$
+See also RgcGetNumAttr, RgcGetSubValue, RgcGetValue.

-RgcGetNumAttr
+5.10 RgcGetNumAttr

-RgcGetNumAttr converts an attribute to a numeric value.

-int RgcGetNumAttr(ItemPtr, ItemLen, AttrNo, Number)

-$\begin{array}{lll} \textbf{char} & \textit{ItemPtr}; \\ \textbf{int} & \textit{ItemLen}; \\ \textbf{int} & \textit{AttrNo}; \\ \textbf{long} & \textit{Number}; \\ \end{array}$

-ItemPtr A pointer to a buffer containing the item.
+Purpose RgcGetNumAttr converts an attribute to a numeric value.
+Synopsis int RgcGetNumAttr(ItemPtr, ItemLen, AttrNo, Number) char ItemPtr; int ItemLen; int AttrNo; long Number; Parameters ItemPtr A pointer to a buffer containing the item.
+ItemLen The length of the item in the Item buffer.
 AttrNo The number of the required attribute.

-Number A pointer to a variable in which the value of the attribute will be

-The RgcGetNumAttr function returns SUCCESS for successful completion, or one of the return codes listed in Appendix A. The following is the most likely error:

-RGE\NOTNUM The attribute did not contain a valid number.

-For an attribute to be recognised as a number it must contain only the characters '+', '-' and '0' to '9'.
-Leading white space is permitted, but ignored.
+Number A pointer to a variable in which the value of the attribute will be returned.
+Return value The RgcGetNumAttr function returns SUCCESS for successful completion, or one of the return codes listed in Appendix A. The following is the most likely error: RGE_NOTNUM: The attribute did not contain a valid number.
+Remarks For an attribute to be recognised as a number it must contain only the characters '+', '-' and '0' to '9'.
+Leading white space is permitted but ignored.
 There must be no space between the sign (if any) and the first digit.

-RgcGetAttr, RgcGetNumValue, RgcGetNumSubValue.
+See also RgcGetAttr, RgcGetNumValue, RgcGetNumSubValue.